 - Other vouched expenses where they are “wholly, exclusively and necessarily” part of your work

 We hope this guide to WFH in Ireland has helped you to understand the lay of the land and the things you will need to comply with if you have an Irish-based employee.
-Alongside work from home regulations in Ireland, you will also have to comply with all other employment laws, run local payroll and file taxes.
+Alongside work from home regulations in Ireland, you will also have to comply with all other employment laws, run the local payroll and file taxes.
+You can read about all those in our comprehensive Ireland country guide.
 Setting all that up and maintaining it may take upwards of six months and will require a lot of resources.

 Alternatively, you can work with Boundless, to help you with all the work related to legal employment.
 We own and operate an Irish Professional Employer Organisation as part of our multi-country offering and enable you to offer the best possible employment experience to any worker.
 Through the Employer of Record model, we act as their legal employer and take care of the many obligations that bring equal, fair and secure employment to them and peace of mind to you.
 Learn more.